 Free Boxes and Envelopes

 USPS flat-rate boxes are free.
 Merchants can simply order them at no cost and start shipping.
 Merchants will still need to purchase packing peanuts or similar cushioning material, but not having to pay as much as $1 per box can be huge savings.

 Although shipping calculators are accurate, there are times when the actual shipping cost for a package exceeds what the merchant expected.
 Flat rate boxes have a known cost—no surprises there.

 - Priority delivery

 The USPS flat rate boxes are Priority Mail, meaning that a package will normally be delivered in two or three days.
 Priority Mail packages also get special handling in the USPS system.

-Like I said before, there have been many new developments like the WooCommerce Multi-Carrier Shipping plugin for WooCommerce users, and StorePep (a SaaS-based eCommerce shipping solution) for WooCommerce, Shopify, and Magento users.
-StorePep can really push your business to its limits and I recommend you check it out if you want a premium shipping experience (sign up is pretty quick).
+As I said before, there have been many new developments like the WooCommerce Multi-Carrier Shipping plugin for WooCommerce users, and StorePep (a SaaS-based eCommerce shipping solution) for WooCommerce, Shopify, and Magento users.
+StorePep can really push your business to its limits and I recommend you check it out if you want a premium shipping experience (sign-up is pretty quick).

 When you compare the situation with UPS or FedEx, the situation with the USPS is really good.
 USPS does not add fuel, residential, or Saturday delivery surcharges to any shipment.
 UPS, for example, will cost you approximately $3 more for the same shipment (less than 2 Lbs) and address.